What is Hydrogen?

 Three types of hydrogen can be distinguished:

-- “Green” hydrogen: produced via the electrolysis of water, when the electrolyser is powered by electricity generated from a renewable source.
 The electrolysis consists of splitting a water molecule (H2O) into a molecule of dihydrogen and dioxygen (O2) thanks to the input of electricity.

-What are the uses of green hydrogen?
+What are the uses of renewable hydrogen?

-Green hydrogen can serve multiple uses, well beyond the scope of industry.
+Renewable hydrogen can serve multiple uses, well beyond the scope of industry.
 The molecule is an energy carrier able to link multiple consumers to a unique source of energy (electricity), and therefore answers the sector coupling ambition, essential to decarbonise the economy.

 Facilitate the integration of renewable energies by: